Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: Numerical Experiments

-The proposed multimodal semantic system operates by filtering various semantic features at the receiver.
+The proposed MMSemCom system operates by filtering various semantic features at the receiver.
 The impact of channel noise reflects not directly on the original image signal but rather on the semantic features themselves.
 At the receiver end, the trained DM is capable of generating high-quality images.
 Consequently, if the appropriate image can be selected using the semantic features post-transmission, the PSNR value is expected to perform favorably.
-In the sequential MMSemCom system, the utilization of two types of semantic features for filtering enhances the robustness of the system, ensuring that satisfactory results are maintained even at low SNR.
-Conversely, in the simultaneous MMSemCom system, where only the multimodal-supervised semantic fusion features are employed for screening, the adverse effects of the noise due to low SNR become more pronounced.
+In the sequential MMSemCom system, the utilization of two types of semantic features for filtering enhances the robustness of the system, ensuring that satisfactory results are maintained even at the low SNR.
+Conversely, in the simultaneous MMSemCom system, where only the multimodal-supervised semantic fusion features are employed for screening, the adverse effects of the noise due to the low SNR become more pronounced.
 This results in a greater disparity between the semantic features after transmission and those prior to transmission, leading to a minor degradation in the system performance at low SNR levels.
+Moreover, the results of ablation experiments conducted without CLIP are significantly lower than those obtained with MMSemCom using CLIP.
+This effectively demonstrates the supervisory role of our multimodal features in the transmission process.